Particular/docs.particular.net/nservicebus/rabbitmq/configuration-api.md

 #### CertPassphrase

-The password to access the client authentication certifictat specidied in `CertPath`
+The password to access the client authentication certificate specified in `CertPath`

 Versions: 4 and above